-Samaritan's Purse is distributing vital relief supplies in Mozambique in the wake of the devastation of tropical Cyclone Idai.
+Samaritan's Purse brought vital relief supplies and aid to Mozambique in the wake of the devastation of tropical Cyclones Idai and Kenneth.

 Emergency Field Hospital:

-Our emergency field hospital opened on 4 April, and has already provided medical care for more than 900 sick and injured people, and our small surgical team have even performed several C-sections, helping mothers have safe deliveries in a disaster zone.
+Our emergency field hospital opened on 4 April, and provided medical care for more than 5,700 sick and injured people, and our small surgical team have even performed several C-sections, helping mothers have safe deliveries in a disaster zone.

-Working primarily through local churches, our staff have helped distribute more than 7,600 tarps to families who had no shelter from the elements.
-Our Water, Sanitation, and Hygiene (WASH) teams have rehabilitated more than 70 wells contaminated by floodwaters—providing access to clean water again while mitigating the spread of cholera.
-We are also preparing 5,000 hygiene kits to distribute to people in need and partnered with World Food Programme to provide 7,500 families with food.
+Working primarily through local churches, our staff have helped distribute more than 16,000 tarps to families who had no shelter from the elements.
+Our Water, Sanitation, and Hygiene (WASH) teams have rehabilitated more than 250 wells contaminated by floodwaters—providing access to clean water again while mitigating the spread of cholera.
+We prepared 5,000 hygiene kits to distribute to people in need and partnered with World Food Programme to provide 7,500 families with food.

-Mozambique’s port city of Beira, which serves other parts of the continent, is almost completely destroyed.
-Flooding has cut off major roadways, restricting access and slowing recovery efforts.
-The Beira-Chimio corridor, the major trucking and supply route for neighbouring landlocked countries, is experiencing extensive flooding in which road access, electricity and communications have been cut off.
+Mozambique’s port city of Beira, which serves other parts of the continent, was almost completely destroyed.
+Flooding cut off major roadways, restricting access and slowing recovery efforts.
+The Beira-Chimio corridor, the major trucking and supply route for neighbouring landlocked countries, experienced extensive flooding in which road access, electricity and communications have been cut off.

 Lydia, her husband, and their two children aged 7 and 23 months lost their roof to Cyclone Idai.
 They were among the first families to receive heavy-duty shelter plastic from Samaritan’s Purse.